Here are answers to frequently asked questions about our real-time, delayed, and historical options data.

 Do you have Greeks?

-Greeks are available for both real-time and 15-minute delayed options feeds for all US-based stocks and ETFs.
+Greeks are available for both real-time and 15-minute delayed options feeds for all US-based stocks.
 We offer delta, gamma, theta, and vega.

 What is unusual Options Activity?